Dawid Rubinowicz

 Dawid began chronicling his experiences on 21 March 1940, more than half a year after the outbreak of the war.
 A notice posted on a storefront in Krajno caught his attention: Jews are no longer allowed to travel using vehicles.
 Some months later, Dawid recalls the suffering that people have already experienced and how much everyone has gone through in such a short time.

 Dawid wrote in Polish, the language he was taught at the local school.
-He uses the Polish expression for the SS extermination squads, the żandarmerią, or Gendarmerie, the German term for the unit of Order Police stationed in his rural small town, distinguished from Schutzpolizei, which were urban units.
+The German term for the Order Police stationed in Bieliny (in 1943 in Bodzentyn) was Gendarmerie.
+This was distinguished from Schutzpolizei, which were urban units of Order Police rather than the rural or small-town Gendarmerie.
+Dawid uses żandarmerią for Gendarmerie.
 He also refers to the Judenrat, the Jewish council.
 According to Dawid’s diary, Dawid’s father and other adults elected such a council on 5 August 1940.

 Still residing in Krajno on 12 December 1941, Dawid starts receiving alarming news about the terror of the Germans and fears of coming face to face with them.
 In the districts of the General Government, Jews were required to wear an armband with a Star of David on it.
 Dawid knew that moving illegally, he would need to take off this armband so as not to be quite so easily recognized as a Jewish fugitive.
 Walking to Bodzentyn on 12 March 1942, the day the family moves into the ghetto, Dawid writes: “I went without an armband on […] I was terribly frightened.
 Oh God, if anybody had met us, then… Thank God we arrived safely.”